misaelnieto/collective.recipe.supervisor/collective/recipe/supervisor/README.txt

 plugins
     Extra eggs you want the recipe to install. ie: superlance

+http-socket
+    "inet" or "unix" socket to use for http administration.
+Defaults to "inet".

+file
+    A path to a UNIX domain socket (e.g. /tmp/supervisord.sock) on which supervisor will listen for HTTP/XML-RPC requests.

+chmod
+    Change the UNIX permission mode bits of the UNIX domain socket to this value at startup.

 port
     The port nummber supervisord listen to. ie: 9001.
 Can be given as host:port like 127.0.0.1:9001.
 Defaults to 127.0.0.1:9001